openandclose/tosixinch/docs/intro.rst

 These two treat ordinary css files as the main (or only) API for style options.
 And in general much care is taken to comply to the CSS standard.

-The other two use some old WebKit browser engine, so what they do is dependent on it, and in general harder to fathom.
+``wkhtmltopdf`` uses some old WebKit browser engine, so what it does is dependent on it, and in general harder to fathom.
-But precisely because they use veritable browser engine, some things are done better.
+But precisely because it uses veritable browser engine, some things are done better.

 .. note::